siliconlad/aish/README.md

 ## Features

-With `aish`, you can directly interact with LLMs from your command line.
+With `aish`, your LLM lives inside your shell.

 **Prompt it directly**